OpenRoberta/robertalab-ev3dev/README.md

 https://github.com/ev3dev/brickman

 If the 'openrobertalab' package is installed and the service is running, the 'Open Roberta' menu item in brickman will allow you to connect to an Open Roberta server.

 ## configuration ##
 The brickman ui will store configuration data under /etc/openroberta.conf.
 All configuration can be edited from the UI.
 If there is a need to manully change the config, it is adviced to stop brickman.

+## Testing ##
+python -m unittest tests.test_openrobertalab
+The test requires python-httpretty.